perfact/zodbsync/README.md

     zodbsync pick origin/master

 to pull the latest commit, apply it to the current repository and upload the affected paths to the Data.FS.
-It can also be used to pull multiple commits - allowing, for example, to pull all commits where the commit message starts with
+It can also be used to pick multiple commits.
-T12345:
+Its argument `--grep` allows, for example, to pull all commits where the commit message starts with T12345:

-    zodbsync pick $(git log origin/master --reverse --format=%H --grep="^T12345" )
+    zodbsync pick --grep="^T12345" source/master

 Commit ranges in the form of `COMMIT1..COMMIT2` can also be picked, but be aware that there is no check that the commit range is actually a straight